mozilla/mozdef-event-framework/docs/source/overview.rst

 Purpose
 -------

-It's easiest to describe The MozDef Event Framework as a set of micro-services you can use to integrate event sources with the `Mozilla Enterprise Defense platform`_ (MozDef).
+It's easiest to describe The MozDef Event Framework as a set of micro-services you can use to integrate event sources with the `Mozilla Enterprise Defense platform <https://mozdef.readthedocs.io/en/latest/>`_ (MozDef).
-.. _`Mozilla Enterprise Defense platform`: https://mozdef.readthedocs.io/en/latest/

 Provides
 --------